The Annual Consumer Price Index for the United States, 1774 - Present

-For further discussion of the limitations of the CPI, and for detailed exposition of development of this
+For a further discussion of the limitations of the CPI, and for a detailed exposition of the development of this

 CPI series, please read